5 Days Private Beijing Tour

 Meals: Western buffet breakfast

-After that, we will go to visit the Summer Palace, originally a birthday gift ordered by a Qing emperor to his mother and now the largest and best-preserved imperial garden left for the world.
-You’ll appreciate not only the quaint grace of the Long Corridor decorated by classical paintings amid natural beauties, but the imperial solemnity of its Hall of Benevolence and Longevity, the other place for the ruling power late in Qing Dynasty (1644 to 1911 AD) to handle state affairs apart from the Forbidden City.
+Then, make our way to the Summer Palace, originally a birthday gift constructed by an emperor for his mother and now the largest and best-preserved imperial garden left for the world.
+Feast your eyes on not only the quaint grace of the Long Corridor decorated by over 14,000 classical paintings amid natural beauties, but the imperial solemnity of its Hall of Benevolence and Longevity, the place for the ruling power to handle state affairs when they escaped the summer heat here from April to October.
+Moreover, when getting into the Garden of Virtue and Harmony, wonder at the towering Grand Theater, which staged over 200 performances for Empress Dowager Cixi (1835 – 1908 AD), including Peking Opera, lion dances, and acrobatics.

 Meals: Western buffet breakfast